GanitaOrg/ganitametrics/README.md

-If gmetrics is run with the -s flag, then it will look for the annotation file following -i and build a script that uses ffmpeg to overlay these annotation boxes onto the video file following -s.
+If gmetrics is run with the -s flag, then it will look for the annotation file following -i and build a script that uses ffmpeg to overlay the annotation boxes onto the video file following -s.
 Note, it assumes a frame rate of 24.97.
 The default value should be changed to handle a different